MohamedMohsen01/SQL-Projects/Tesla Car Sales Analysis SQL/README.md

  - Explored the dataset's structure, available columns, data types, and the data dictionary to understand its contents and objectives.

 3. **Data Assessment:**
-  - Thoroughly assessed data quality and structure to identify and resolve potential issues or inconsistencies.
-This included detecting missing values, outliers, inconsistent formatting, and data entry errors.
+  - Thorough data quality assessment was conducted, addressing missing values, outliers, inconsistent formatting, and data entry errors.

 4. **Data Cleaning and Data Validation:**

  Several tasks were performed to ensure the data was in a usable and reliable format.
 Here are some key steps I took:
-   - First, I cleaned the data in Excel and adjusted the date format.
+   - Cleaned the data in Excel and adjusted the date format.
-   - Added constraints to the data in Microsoft SQL Server, like a `Primary Key` for uniqueness and data integrity.
+   - Added constraints in Microsoft SQL Server, like a `Primary Key` for uniqueness and data integrity.
    - Chose appropriate `data types` for accurate storage and manipulation of data.
    - Enforced `NOT NULL` constraints on relevant columns to ensure data completeness and prevent the insertion of null values.

-, including cleaning the data in Excel, adjusting date formats, adding constraints for data integrity in Microsoft SQL Server, and choosing appropriate data types.

  5. **Feature Engineering**
    - A new column called "month" was created to extract the corresponding month of each transaction, aiding in identifying months with the highest sales and profitability.